 The Akkulka Block has the potential for oil and gas deposits at several different horizons with gas already having been discovered in shallow Paleogene sandstones similar to those of the Kyzyloi Field and oil in the Cretaceous and Jurassic horizons.
-Oil was tested at a rate in excess of 6,800 bopd from Upper Jurassic carbonates and lower Cretaceous sandstones in the AKD01 (Doris) discovery well.
-The presence of hydrocarbons in the Middle Jurassic and Triassic intervals has been indicated from drilling data and wireline logs in Akkulka wells AKD01, 02, 03 and G6
+Oil was tested at a combined rate in excess of 6,800 bopd from Upper Jurassic carbonates and lower Cretaceous sandstones in the AKD01 (Doris) discovery well and these Doris discoveries have been further appraised successfully in wells AKD05 and 06.
+The presence of hydrocarbons in the Middle Jurassic and Triassic intervals has been indicated from drilling data and wireline logs in Akkulka wells AKD01, 02, 03 and G6 and AKD03 (Dione) also discovered and tested oil from an Upper Jurassic sand and from a Cretaceous sand.

-According to the McDaniel Reserve Report, effective December 31, 2010, total oil Reserves in the Akkulka Block (Proved plus Probable plus Possible) net to the Company's interest are 24.98 MMbbls with Proved plus Probable Reserves being 7.75 MMbbls and Total Proved Reserves being 2.78 MMbbls.
+According to the Gustavson Reserve Report, effective December 31, 2011, total oil plus gas Reserves in the Akkulka Block (Proved plus Probable plus Possible) net to the Company's interest are 42.4 MMboe with Proved plus Probable Reserves being 25.3 MMboe and Total Proved Reserves being 14.5 MMboe.